rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **2. Product Page Optimization (Mid Funnel)**

 Persistent mid-funnel attrition at the add-to-cart stage, including among repeat and brand-aware users, indicates that product detail pages are a critical bottleneck in the purchase journey.
-Improving the product detail pages is likely to improve stickyness which could lead to improvements in organic search and direct traffic as well.
+Improving the product detail pages is likely to improve brand stickyness which could lead to improvements in organic search and direct traffic as well.

 **3. Landing Page Optimization (Top of Funnel)**